TypeStrong/typedoc/site/options.md

 ## Comment Options

-Options which control how TypeDoc parses comments.
+Options which control how TypeDoc parses comments and documents.

 {@listOptions options/comments.md}